The Best Creatine Supplements on the Market

 Micronization will, in theory, improve solubility in water and facilitate mixing.

-Creapure, on the other hand, is a patented form of Creatine, and considered the best, since it follows very strict quality standards.
-(The same applies to the Creapure versions of Prozis and Myprotein.)
+Creapure, on the other hand, is a patented form of Creatine, and considered the best, as it follows very strict quality standards.
+(The same applies to Prozis and Myprotein's Creapure versions.)

 Being a well-known brand like Universal Nutrition, responsible for Animal Pak, the expectation was a high price.

-In other words, in the 500g format, it is slightly cheaper than Creapure by Prozis and Myprotein.
+In other words, in the 500g format, it is slightly cheaper than Creapure from Prozis and Myprotein.

 In the 1kg format, the price is similar to that of Myprotein, and lower than that of Prozis.

-If you are looking for Creapure, then you will be very well served with this Universal product.
+If it's Creapure you're looking for, then you'll be very well served with this product from Universal.

-You will also find it here at a good price.
+You can also find it here at a good price.

 The worst supplement

-It is a cheap brand, but it sacrifices the quality of the product in order to obtain lower prices.
+It is a cheap brand, but it sacrifices product quality to obtain lower prices.

-Win Nutrition's Creatine +, if it's not the worst Creatine on the market, is close by.
+Win Nutrition's Creatine+, if not the worst Creatine on the market, is close.

-The name is Creatine +, but only 37.5% of this supplement is composed of Creatine.
+The name is Creatine+, but only 37.5% of this supplement is made up of Creatine.

-The remaining 62.5% are just Maltodextrin, a sugar.
+The remaining 62.5% is just Maltodextrin, a sugar.

-As if that wasn't enough, to get the traditional 5g of Creatine, you need to ingest 13.3g of the supplement, which costs 0.31? per dose.
+As if that weren't enough, to get the traditional 5g of Creatine, you need to ingest 13.3g of the supplement, which costs 0.31? per dose.

-Yes, in addition to being a bad supplement in terms of quality, it is bad in price too.
+Yes, in addition to being a bad supplement in terms of quality, it is bad in terms of price too.

 Conclusion